r001/qr-encoding/README.md

 ### A complete example

-Let's start with the following th json data:
+Let's start with the following transaction json data:

 {"type":"sign_transaction": <br>
 "from":"0x1204d2a2f9a823c1a585fde6514a17ff695e0001",<br>